There could be billions of dollars being wasted on workplace communication.

 The report also indicates that some of those hours prevent delegated duties from being performed.
 A whopping 31% of employees say interruptions hinder them from focusing on their jobs.
 In addition, 85% of employees send the same messages or information multiple times or in multiple places “at least weekly” to ensure no information is missed or to ensure that there is a paper trail.

-This is alarming as companies are coughing up more than $21 billion per week as a result of excess communication (See study for further details on how this amount was calculated).
+This is alarming as companies up more than $21 billion per week as a result of excess communication (See study for further details on how this amount was calculated).

 Furthermore, employees are feeling more stressed, some mentioning difficulties with work-life balance.

 In fact, statistics revealed 72% of workers have responded to work-related inquiries while interacting leisurely with friends or family; 31% have responded to work messages while using the restroom; and 14% while on a date.

 This suggests time is being mismanaged not just at work but also in daily life as well, encroaching on workers’ personal lives.